Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

         return output, persis_info, calc_status

-Job Controller Variants
+Executor Variants
 -----------------------

-libEnsemble features two variants of its job controller that perform identical functions, but are designed for running on different systems.
+libEnsemble features two variants of its executor that perform identical functions, but are designed for running on different systems.
 For most uses, the MPI variant will be satisfactory.
 However, some systems, such as ALCF's Theta do not support MPI launches from compute nodes.
-On these systems libEnsemble is run either on launch nodes or using a proxy launch mechanism to submit jobs from compute nodes.
+On these systems libEnsemble is run either on launch nodes or using a proxy launch mechanism to submit tasks from compute nodes.
 One such mechanism is a scheduling utility called Balsam_ which runs on a separate node.
-The Balsam Job Controller variant interacts with Balsam for this purpose.
-The only user-facing difference between the two is which controller is imported and called within a calling script.
+The Balsam Executor variant interacts with Balsam for this purpose.
+The only user-facing difference between the two is which executor is imported and called within a calling script.

 .. _here: https://raw.githubusercontent.com/Libensemble/libensemble/master/libensemble/tests/scaling_tests/forces/forces.c